U-32,802A

 U-32,802A is an antipsychotic tranquilizer of the butyrophenone class.
-It was developed by Daniel Lednicer at Upjohn Pharmaceuticals in the early part of the 1970’s.
+It was developed by Daniel Lednicer at Upjohn Pharmaceuticals in the early part of the 1970s.
 Whereas related agents are based on a 4-aryl-piperidine central ring system, U-32,802A is an 4-aryl-cyclohexylamine, which might be expected to offer a unique pharmacological profile.

 Based on the available pharmacological data, U-32,802A was hypothesized to act primarily at the presynaptic organelles for storage of monoamines in a way similar to tetrabenazine.